raphaelrubrice/MD2GD/README.md

 # MD2GD
-Project to upload the rendered version of a Markdown file to a specified Google Drive Folder.
+Project to upload the rendered version of a Markdown file (Markdown to PDF Converter) to a specified Google Drive Folder.

-To help new users use your Markdown to PDF conversion project, you can provide a clear set of instructions in a README file.
-Here's a comprehensive outline of what to include in your project's README:

-### Project Title: Markdown to PDF Converter

 #### Overview
 A brief description of the project, explaining its purpose: to convert Markdown files into beautifully formatted PDF documents and upload them to Google Drive.